Quantization of the Universe as a Dirac Particle: Geometrical Unification of Gravitation, Dark Energy and Multiverses: Introduction

 \section{Introduction}

 Quintessence is the name of one model put forward in order to explain that the rate of expansion of the Universe increases.
-The model modifies the equations of General Relativity by adding a Lagrangian density for a massless scalar (quintessence) field rolling down a potential minimally coupled to the usual Einstein Hilbert Lagrangian density. \\
+The model modifies the equations of General Relativity by adding a Lagrangian density for a massless scalar (quintessence) field rolling down a potential minimally coupled to the usual Einstein--Hilbert Lagrangian density \cite{tsu, copeland}.

-The equations of motion for the Friedmann--Robertson--Walker--Quintessence (FRWQ) system, obtained from Einstein's equations modified by the addition of the quintessence field, simplified by symmetry considerations (which transforms them from partial to ordinary differential equations) consist of a set of two ordinary dynamical second order differential equations which govern the evolution of the dynamical variables (the radius of the universe and the scalar quintessence field) and one ordinary first order differential equation which constraints the initial values and velocities of the dynamical variables.
-It is worth to mention that a similar Lagrangian to the one defined in quintessence models was put forward in a proposal to consider a modified form of torsion field (generated as the gradient of a scalar field) in Einstein--Cartan theory \cite{hrrs}.
-The torsion generating scalar field was called tlaplon.\\
+The equations of motion for the Friedmann--Robertson--Walker--quintessence (FRWq) system are obtained from Einstein's equations modified by the addition of the quintessence field.
+By symmetry considerations, the equations are simplified, which transforms them from partial to ordinary differential equations.
+They consist of a set of two ordinary dynamical second order differential equations which govern the evolution of the dynamical variables (the radius of the universe and the scalar quintessence field) and one ordinary first order differential equation which constraints the initial values and velocities of the dynamical variables.

-Some of the articles which deal with the subject, write down a Lagrangian formulation for the FRWQ system.
-Nevertheless, to the best of our knowledge, all of the work published up to now is based on a classical Lagrangian which gives rise to the two dynamical equations but does not yield the contraint equation. \\
+This system has been studied extensively both in classical \cite{tsu, copeland,capozz} as well as in quantum \cite{bojo,Steinhardt} cosmologies.
+Its importance is justified as this model is used to give an explanation to dark energy.
+Several of the articles which deal with the subject, write down a Lagrangian formulation for the FRWq system.
+Nevertheless, to the best of our knowledge, all of the work published up to now is based on a classical Lagrangian which gives rise to the two dynamical equations but does not yield the contraint equation \cite{sahfaa}.